 University departments will often partner to host events such as "Coffee with the Chief," Public Safety Fairs, and town hall style meetings to address community concerns or provide information about an incident or condition of concern on campus.
-While many of these activities have been suspended or delivered virtually due to the COVID-19 pandemic, they are expected to resume for academic year 2021-2022.

 In addition to the police department, staff from REACH, Title IX, and Student Affairs conduct programs regarding alcohol education, personal safety and crime prevention for the campus community.
-These programs include general crime prevention forums, programs and discussions about topics such as alcohol abuse, domestic violence, fire safety, sexual assault prevention and theft prevention.
+These programs include general crime prevention forums, programs and discussions about topics such as alcohol abuse, domestic violence, fire safety, sexual assault prevention and theft prevention and are provided upon request.

-New employees attend an orientation, which includes information about campus safety, crime prevention, emergency response, emergency notification, and other safety topics.
+New employees attend a one-time orientation, which is held monthly, and includes information about campus safety, crime prevention, emergency response, emergency notification, and other safety topics.